 Budka, M., 2010.
 Physically inspired methods and development of data-driven predictive systems.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: